Stephen Gray (scientist): Copley award

+Death

+Different sources give slightly different days for Gray's death.
+Cromwell Mortimer, then Secretary of the Royal Society, recorded a visit with Gray the day before he died.
+That would be either February 14 or 16.

 There is no monument to Gray and little recognition of what he achieved in his scientific discoveries.
 He is believed to be buried in a common grave in an old London cemetery, in an area reserved for pauper pensioners from the Charterhouse.
 In 2017 the School of Physical Sciences at the University of Kent, in Canterbury, initiated the Stephen Gray Lectures in his memory.